 When used correctly, irony helps you inject humor and wit into your writing while keeping things interesting and unexpected for the reader.

 Looking to make your writing more engaging?
-Try Writer!
-Start a free trial today.
+Try a free trial with Writer today.